 - Understand the importance of personal protective measures such as repellents, and use them properly.

-- Take chemoprophylaxis if recommended by their doctor.
+- Take chemoprophylaxis if recommended.

 - Know that if fever or chills occur after exposure, it is a medical emergency.